-In the final lines of this piece the listener’s fragility makes its way back into the text.
+In the final lines of ‘somewhere i have never travelled, gladly beyond’, the listener’s fragility makes its way back into the text.
 It is clearly important to the speaker that the reader understand that this person is fragile, but still has so much control over him.
 There is nothing in the world, he states, that is “equal” to the “power of your intense fragility.”
 It is something the speaker finds very attractive and endearing about the listener.

-The last four lines of this piece are mostly contained within parenthesis.
+The last four lines of ‘somewhere i have never travelled, gladly beyond’ are mostly contained within parenthesis.
 This choice separates the speaker’s profession of love and adoration to the listener from his own reflection on the process.
 He is able to express himself differently in these sections.
-His words are even more open, and somewhat clearer.
+His words are even more open and somewhat clearer.

 He states his inability to understand what exactly it is about the listener that impacts him so deeply.
 The speaker understands it is something that “closes / and opens,” and in turn closes and opens something inside him.
 But, he is unsure where it comes from.

 He is able to say that “something in [him] understands” that the listener is different.
 Their eyes are “deeper than all roses.”
 They are more beautiful and more important than any other.

 The final lines express the deep love and admiration the speaker has for his listener.
 He returns to addressing this person and says that “nobody, not even the rain, has such small hands.”
 The listener’s minutest quality is of the grandest importance to him.
 They are gentle and fragile in a way he finds incredibly precious.